-Trout in the Classroom is a program developed by TU to teach students about trout and their habitats as well as to learn about conservation & ecosystems.
+Trout in the ClassroomTrout in the Classroom is a program developed by TU to teach students about trout and their habitats as well as to learn about conservation and ecosystems.

 TIC allows students to grow trout from eggs to fingerlings.
 Along the way, students learn important lessons about water quality, stream habitat, conservation, and ecosystem connectivity, regardless of whether they are fly fishers or not.
 Teachers have included it into almost every subject in school, from using math to calculate how much food to give the young fry, to teaching English composition by writing essays on conservation issues affecting trout habitat.

 TIC was started by Trout Unlimited nearly 20 years ago in New York State.
 It started with 4 classrooms in 1997, and now New York has over 200 such programs.
 It is gaining popularity in Wisconsin with a handful of classrooms participating.

 Trout in the Classroom (TIC) is an environmental education program in which students in grades k-12. . .

 - monitor tank water quality.

 - engage in stream habitat study.

 - learn to appreciate water resources.

 - grow to understand ecosystems.